Visual Arts Courses

 CNC Woodworking

-Description: The CNC Woodworking class takes the student through the process of planning, designing, programming and running projects on a Shopbot CNC machine.
-The students will learn the process and create original pieces.
+Description: The CNC Woodworking class takes the student through the process of planning, designing, programming, and running projects on a Shopbot CNC machine.
+The students learn the process and create original pieces.
 They will have the opportunity to choose and design their own projects and see them through to a final product.
 Students are limited only by their imaginations in this class.
 As they master the Vcarve software, they will see their ideas come to fruition.
-Time will be divided between the desktop publishing computer room and the woodshop.
-While in the computer room, students will learn the software and design their projects.
-The second portion of the class will take place in the woodshop where their projects will be created using the CNC Shopbot machine.
+Time will be divided between computer-aided design and woodworking.
+Students will learn the software and design their projects.
+The second portion of the class will take place in the woodshop, where their projects will be created using the CNC Shopbot machine.

 Desktop Publishing & Yearbook